jonnonz1/nz-statute-book/acts/public/1961/engineering-associates-act-1961.md

   (g) providing for such other matters as may be necessary for the efficient discharge by the Board of its duties and functions under this Act:
   (h) providing for the constitution of an Appeal Tribunal and regulating the conduct of appeals under section 25:
   (i) providing for the taxation or review by the Board or the Investigation Committee or a District Court Judge of charges made by persons registered under this Act:
-  (j) prescribing fines, not exceeding 50 pounds, and in the case of a continuing offence a further fine not exceeding 5 pounds for every day during which the offence has continued, for the breach of any regulation made under this section.
+  (j) prescribing fines, not exceeding $100, and in the case of a continuing offence a further fine not exceeding $10 for every day during which the offence has continued, for the breach of any regulation made under this section.
 (3)

 ## Schedule Schedule — Rules and objects of associations